 More than anything else he possessed—clothes, freedom, the Jiang clan’s acceptance—this sword was his.

-Wen Chao’s greedy eyes seemed to shine like two miniature suns as he grabbed it.
+Wen Chao’s greedy eyes shone greedily as he grabbed it.
 He took a moment to examine it, going so far as to unsheathe a fraction of the blade to let light shine off of it.
 Wei Wuxian’s hands turned to fists.

 “Very well!”
 Wen Chao announced then.
-He threw Suibian onto the pile of other swords in his servant’s hands—Jiang Cheng had to grab Wei Wuxian’s shoulder again to keep him from jumping forward—and said: “All of you will now be accompanied to your encampments.
-Alpha on one side and beta on the other.
-Guards will be posted around your tents to ensure you do not try to do anything foolish.”
+He threw Suibian onto the pile of other swords in his servant’s hands—Jiang Cheng had to grab Wei Wuxian’s shoulder again to keep him from jumping forward in outrage—and said: “All of you will now be accompanied to your encampments.
+Qianyuan on one side and zhongyong on the other.
+Guards will be posted around your tents to ensure you don’t try to do anything foolish.”